TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Conclusion

 \section{Conclusion}

-In this work, we propose \name, the first unified framework that can generate high-fidelity synthetic tabular data with both numeric, categorical, and free-form text features. \name leverage MDLM with special numerical tokenization to allow a single model to perform joint numerical-language diffusion.
+In this work, we propose \name, the first unified framework that can generate high-fidelity synthetic tabular data with both numeric, categorical, and free-form text features. \name leverages MDLM with special numerical tokenization to allow a single model to perform joint numerical-language diffusion.
 Extensive experiments validate the effectiveness of \name over baseline models.
+We discuss limitations and future directions, including sampling efficiency and modality-specific noise schedules, in Appendix~\ref{sec:limitations}.